-Recommendation 8.
-Among hospitalized patients with severe\ COVID-19, the IDSA panel suggests remdesivir over no antiviral treatment.
+Recommendation 8: In hospitalized patients with severe\ COVID-19 (SpO2 ≤94% on room air; on supplemental oxygen, mechanical ventilation, or ECMO, the IDSA panel suggests remdesivir over no antiviral treatment.
 (Conditional recommendation, Moderate certainty of evidence)

-Remark: For consideration in contingency or crisis capacity settings (i.e., limited remdesivir supply): Remdesivir appears to demonstrate the most benefit in those with severe COVID-19 on supplemental oxygen rather than in patients on mechanical ventilation or extracorporeal mechanical oxygenation (ECMO).
+Remark: For consideration in contingency or crisis capacity settings (i.e., limited remdesivir supply): Remdesivir appears to demonstrate the most benefit in those with severe COVID-19 on supplemental oxygen rather than in patients on mechanical ventilation or ECMO.